3 – 18” wires, 20 gauge, stranded, in Red, Black, and White (or any 3 colors)

 The entire front of the support will be covered with a polycarbonate diffuser to keep bugs out and protect the LEDs.
 This is far easier to clean than the deep channel of the T-Badge support.
 It will not be watertight but should keep the inside area clean.

 While I used a 30” x 3” diffuser, in hind-sight, I’d use a 30” x 4” size to start with.
-I made a stiff cardboard template of the opening (I used carbon paper, which was clunky, but works).
+I made a stiff cardboard template for the opening (I used carbon paper, which was clunky, but works).
 The template should completely cover the opening, and at the center bottom, goes down below the center hole.
 In my pictures, the 3” wide didn’t quite go down to this hole.
 The template should not cover any of the rectangular openings.
+Plaid uses a slightly different design and the top edge butts against a plastic lip.
+I actually transferred the cutout I originally made for the Refreshed S part to the new Plaid part.

 I then transferred the template to the polycarbonate on the side with an all-white protection film (no logos).
 Using a sharp utility knife, run it along the lines about 3 times.
 Then use plyers to break apart the waste part of the design.
 Careful not to stress/crack it, especially on the center bottom inside curves.
 I used more than 3 slices with a knife in this area.